python-rapidjson/python-rapidjson/docs/loads.rst

    into Python object.

    :param str s: The JSON string to parse
-   :param callable object_hook: an optional function that will be called with
+   :param callable object_hook: an optional function that will be called with the result
-                                the result of any object literal decoded (a :class:`dict`) and should return the value to use instead of the :class:`dict`
+                                of any object literal decoded (a :class:`dict`) and should return the value to use instead of the :class:`dict`
    :param int number_mode: enable particular behaviors in handling numbers
-   :param int datetime_mode: how should :class:`datetime` and :class:`date`
+   :param int datetime_mode: how should :class:`datetime` and :class:`date` instances be
-                             instances be handled
+                             handled
    :param int uuid_mode: how should :class:`UUID` instances be handled
    :param int parse_mode: whether the parser should allow non-standard JSON extensions
    :param bool allow_nan: *compatibility* flag equivalent to ``number_mode=NM_NAN``
    :returns: An equivalent Python object.

+   .. rubric:: `object_hook`

    `object_hook` may be used to inject a custom deserializer that can replace any :class:`dict` instance found in the JSON structure with a *derived* object instance:

    .. doctest::